Blackeye Bean Curry, with fragrant rice

 It was either a case of going with a 400g (14.10 oz) pack of lamb mince, which is the smallest pack I can get my hands on, to make spicy burgers or go with lots of vegan suitable curries this weekend.
-So I went with the latter.
+So I went with the latter, including this Blackeye Bean Curry.
 Quite often I catch myself staring at the rows of canned legumes in one of the local stores almost as if I’m hoping for inspiration.
 Then, I’d noticed a recipe on here recently for blackeye beans or black-eyed peas with roasted tomato sauce, one of the few beans I never use as I’ve never known what to do with them.
 And I certainly didn’t realise they’re so popular within Indian cuisine.
 So I went with using my techniques and this happened to turn out fruity.
 Which surprised me.
 Out of curiosity I went online and found the correct name for this dish, which is Alasandalu kura in most cases, and to my delight mine is pretty much along the same tracks.
 Except for mustard seeds that I’m going to stock up on this week at the small International store – lets hope I don’t leave there with a large carrier bag stuffed to overflowing.
 Yes, I’m like that with spices and anything dried.
 As for the fragrant rice that’s going to be a separate post as my first attempt needs tweaked.
 I’ve ran out of dried apricots which I definitely want to include, and the leeks need to be caramelised and served on top with flaked almonds and pumpkin seeds.
 In the photos there’s pan-fried broccoli florets and peas as well.
 With lemon juice, zest and single/light cream (melted coconut cream or milk for vegans) and hopefully coriander/cilantro or parsley it should be almost a meal in itself.
 Kind of excited about developing further recipes for fragrant rice dishes for warmer months.
 Anyway, there are going to be more step-by-step photos, eventually.
 Uploading right now is taking far too long, and that’s with using two differing browsers.
 For the potato and cauliflower dry curry recipe please click: Aloo gobi.

 - 200g (7.05 oz) x onions, halved, peeled, trimmed, sliced through to near their root end, turned and sliced crossways into thin strips – once they’re nicely caramelised they can be mashed slightly with a fork